hiroshimamiya/EPIB685/README.md

 ## Honor code
 McGill University values academic integrity.
 Therefore, all students must understand the meaning and consequences of cheating, plagiarism and other academic offences under the Code of Student Conduct and Disciplinary Procedures (see www.mcgill.ca/students/srr/honest/ for more information).

+## Support services
+Accommodations for Students with Disabilities